 Reverend Eric Dennis is Sr. Pastor of Crossroads Baptist Church in Madill Oklahoma and a small business owner in the state.
 Rev. Dennis has pastored this small rural church for the past twenty-seven years leading it to develop a vision for Christ-centered Bible teaching, discipleship groups and missions.

-He has been married to his wife Lea Ann for thirty three years and has two sons Steven Chase and Dakota Dennis.
+He has two sons Steven Chase and Dakota Dennis.
 For the past twelve years Eric and his family have been involved with the ministries of Talsi Christian School participating in various camps and fundraising projects.
 He has been instrumental In emphasizing Latvian missions throughout the state of Oklahoma and North Texas.
 Pastor Dennis was educated at Northeastern Agricultural and Mechanical College, Miami Oklahoma, Southeastern Oklahoma State University, Durant Oklahoma and Southwestern Baptist Theological Seminary , Ft Worth Tx.

 Zane is a graduate of Talsi Christian School and currently employed by Cameron, a Schlumberger Company.
 She recently moved to Norway to head the Projects Organization in Kristiansand.
 She received her undergraduate degree from East Texas Baptist University and further pursued a dual JD/MBA from Texas A&M and South Texas College of Law.
 In her free time she volunteers at the TCS Camps, events and manages the TCS Newsletter.
 She enjoys staying active while playing tennis and spending time with family.